Mixed Xylene Price Trend and Forecast

 In September 2025 Mixed Xylene prices down by 0.86% from August.
 The softening in prices reflected balanced demand conditions in South Korea, along with sufficient availability of feedstock and finished product.
 The Mixed Xylene price trend in South Korea showed resilience despite minor upstream volatility.
 Prices were assessed between USD 655–700 per metric ton, marking a 1.32% rise from the previous quarter.
 Sellers reported healthy contract renewals toward the quarter-end.

-Mixed Xylene Export prices FOB Laem Chabang, Thailand; Solvent Grade (>99%)
+Thailand: Mixed Xylene Export prices FOB Laem Chabang, Thailand, Solvent Grade (>99%).

 In Q3 2025, the Mixed Xylene prices in Thailand under FOB Laem Chabang terms registered a sharp decline, influenced by weak export interest and ample domestic availability.
 Local producers continued to operate at near-normal rates, resulting in excess supply amid soft international demand.
 The number of spot transactions dropped significantly, and lower regional offtake weighed heavily on market sentiment.
 Feedstock costs for Toluene and Reformate remained steady, but this did little to offset the bearish outlook.